Will Community Colleges Privatize to Pay the Bills?

 The Benefits of Privatization

 According to Curtis, his school is already considered a privatized institution according to this table published at Community College Spotlight.
 Curtis added that the privatization model is not all bad, as he has seen firsthand at his own school.
-Curtis asserts that he does not require state approval for changes to degrees or curriculum, and tuition increases are now controlled by his board.
-His board also gets final say about budget fund usage.
+Curtis asserts that he does not require state approval for changes to degrees or curriculum, and his board now controls tuition increases.
+His board also gets the final say about budget fund usage.
 Curtis adds that although his school has had to raise tuition rates, their latest fundraising efforts exceeded expectations – bringing in $10 million more than predicted and adding $3 million for scholarships.

-Both Curtis and Glasper stated in the annual meeting that community colleges need to get creative with ways to cut spending, in addition to finding more sources of revenue.
-Curtis said he is now able to look out outsourcing certain responsibilities as part of his private model, such as childcare, cleaning services, and snow removal.
+Both Curtis and Glasper stated in the annual meeting that community colleges need to get creative with ways to cut spending and find more revenue sources.
+Curtis said he can now look out for outsourcing certain responsibilities as part of his private model, such as childcare, cleaning services, and snow removal.

 “We’re working around the state.
 We’re not counting on the state,” Curtis stated.

-Glasper added that there could be less expensive ways to offer remedial education to students who qualify, such as replacing live teachers with computers.
+Glasper added that there could be less expensive ways to offer remedial education to qualified students, such as replacing live teachers with computers.
 He also embraces the idea of transforming units of community colleges into profit centers that produce revenue by providing specialized training services to businesses.

 Opposition to Privatization Plentiful

-While Glasper and Curtis make viable arguments in terms of privatizing the community college system, not everyone agrees with their plan.
+While Glasper and Curtis make viable arguments regarding privatizing the community college system, not everyone agrees with their plan.
 Inside Higher Ed reports that some community college leaders question how this model would continue to set community colleges apart from for-profit institutions.
-Others wondered how to get faculty on board with the idea or whether the property and land would now be owned by the school or continue to be owned by the state.
+Others wondered how to get faculty on board with the idea or whether the school would now own the property and land or continue to be owned by the state.

 This video discusses community colleges versus for-profit colleges.